TJC Global Serving Since 1985

 We are also very happy to arrange for interpreting services to meet your every business need, including for business meetings, conferences and consultations.
 We can provide interpreting services all over the globe.
 For more information, please see our Business Interpreting Page.

-We cover locations in Japan and across the globe.
+Our Japanese interpreters cover locations across the globe.
 For some of the most popular cities we cover, please see below.
-If the location you require is not listed, chances are we will still cover it - please contact us directly.
+For other countries and cities our Japanese interpreters cover, please click here to see our list of locations for Japanese interpreters worldwide.
+If the location you require is not listed here, chances are we will still cover it - please contact us directly.

 Spoken by around 125 million people, Japanese is the predominant language of Japan and a member of the Japonic language family.
 Traditionally unknown to speakers of other languages (perhaps due to the dramatic difference in structure, sound and alphabet to the main European languages) Japanese has now become an important business language and is widely studied by foreigners.
 In 2012 alone, 4 million people were learning Japanese.
 This surge of interest is largely due to the Japanese economic boom in the 80s; its status as a technology/engineering giant, as well as to mass global interest in Japanese culture such as 'Manga' and 'Anime'.